Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Primer

 \subsection{Threat model}

-We have three types of models for launching attack (\textit{i.e.} black-box, grey-box, and white-box).
-In the real-world cases, the adversary normally do not have the parameters or the architecture of a deep learning model, since the model is well-protected by the service provider.
-Therefore, in our first threat model, we mainly assume that the adversary is in black-box setting.
-In prior works \cite{carlini2017,carlini2017adversarial}, it is recommended that the robustness of a model should be evaluated by transferring adversarial examples.
+In the real-world cases, an adversary normally do not have the parameters or the architecture of a deep learning model, since the model is well-protected by a service provider.
+Moreover, in prior works \cite{carlini2017,carlini2017adversarial}, it is recommended that the robustness of a model should be evaluated by transferring adversarial examples.
 Otherwise, attackers can use an easy-to-attack model as a substitute to break the defence on the oracle model.
+Therefore, as our first threat model, we assume that the adversary is in a black-box setting.
 Second, in some cases, the architecture and parameters of the model, as well as the defending mechanism, may be leaked to the attacker.
 This leads to a grey-box scenario.
 However, the adversary does not know the parameters of the defence.
 In an extreme case of white-box scenario, the adversary knows everything about the oracle model and the defence.
 This is a very strong assumption.
 Attacks launched in this way are nearly impossible to defend since the attacker can take countermeasure for defence.
 Therefore, we mainly consider black-box and grey-box threats in our work.
-We list the mentioned threat types as follows:
+We summarise the threat models used in this paper as follows:

-\begin{itemize} \item\textbf{Black-box threat}: the attacker does not know the parameters and architecture of the target model.
+\begin{itemize} \item\textbf{Black-box threats}: an attacker does not know the parameters and architecture of the target model.
 However, the attacker can train an easy-to-attack model as an substitute to craft adversarial examples, and transfer the examples onto the target classifier (\textit{i.e.} the oracle).
-The attacker also has a training dataset which has the same distribution with the dataset used to train the oracle.
+The attacker also has a training dataset which has a similar distribution with that of the dataset used to train the oracle.
 To simulate the worst yet practical case that could happen in the real world, the substitute and the oracle are trained using the same training dataset.
 However, the attacker knows neither the defensive mechanism, nor the exact architecture and parameters of the oracle.